Confinement and Deconfinement in Gauge Theories: A Quantum Field Theory

-~~In the non-abelian case, the nature of the chemical potential changes : the non-abelian coloured sector is labelled by the eigenvalues of a basis of a Cartan subalgebra of the Sky group.

-~~But $H_1$ can be any element of the Sky group and need not commute with the diagonalised element.
+~~In the non-abelian case, such a generalised chemical potential can change the non-abelian coloured sector which is partially labelled by the eigenvalues of a CCS basis from the Lie algebra.
+For $H_1$ can be any element of the Sky group and need not commute with the diagonalised elements.
 So in general it will generate an ergodic orbit in the space of states as discussed above.

 ~~Note that the evolution is via superselection sectors.
-It is like the problem studied by \cite{Asorey_1}. and the more recent one \cite{Facchi}.
+It is like the problem studied by \cite{Asorey_1, Facchi}.

-~~Elsewhere we have argued that quantum observations are done by coupling experimental operators which form an \textit{abelian} algebra.
+~~Elsewhere we have argued that quantum observations are done by coupling experimental operators which form an \textit{abelian} algebra \cite{Bal_Tomography}.
 We next show that the superselection sectors naturally generate an abelian algebra and that our states from CCS are on this abelian algebra.
 It is this abelian algebra that is observed.